-- An undirected graph is connected if every pair of vertices is connected by a path. - A connected acyclic graph is called a tree, that is, a tree is an undirected graph in which any two vertices are connected by exactly one path. - Every tree has at least two vertices of degree 1.
+- An undirected graph is connected if every pair of vertices is connected by a path. - A (undirected) connected acyclic graph is called a tree, that is, a tree is an undirected graph in which any two vertices are connected by exactly one path. - Every tree has at least two vertices of degree 1.
 Such vertices are called leaf vertices. - A graph is a forest if it consists of a disjoint union of trees.
-This is illustrated in Figure.
 Connectivity is an equivalence relation and consequently, it provides a partition of V into disjoint equivalence classes.